Subscribe to the Eagles Live Podcast: iTunes

 "It was the best decision I ever made," Runyan said.

-It’s been a busy few weeks at the NovaCare Complex, especially with regard to the Eagles’ quarterback situation.
-The team re-signed
+It's been a busy few weeks at the NovaCare Complex, especially with regard to the Eagles' quarterback situation.
+The team re-signed Sam Bradford to a two-year deal earlier last week and then added Chase Daniel on a three-year contract on Thursday.

 The position was a top priority for the organization and for head coach Doug Pederson, a former quarterback himself.
 On the latest Eagles Insider podcast, Fran Duffy, Chris McPherson and Alex Smith delved into the position and uncovered some interesting parallels between Bradford and Chiefs' signal-caller Alex Smith.